 Osteoarthritis of knees is a disabling condition with gradual increment of pain and deformity for which patients eventfully need knee replacement surgery.
 Though age is a major risk factor for osteoarthritis of the knee, young people can get it, too.
 Osteoarthritis of the knee can also result from injury or infection or even from being overweight.

 However, if patient present early during the course of their problem there are therapies which may retard the progression of disease.
 One of which is PRP therapy.
 PRP injections aim to promote cartilage repair thus delaying progression of osteoarthritis.
 PRP therapy works in early knee osteoarthritis by slowing the progression of arthritis by delivering a high concentration of growth factors which mediate healing and remodelling thus improving clinical outcome.

-Dr. Sujoy Bhattacharjee, Director Knee and Joint replacement said that platelet-rich plasma, is a non-operative solution for conditions such as early arthritis and tendonitis.
+Platelet-rich plasma, is a non-operative solution for conditions such as early arthritis and tendonitis.
 Utilizing the body’s natural healing process, PRP therapy is a concentration of platelets that are injected into the damaged ligaments, tendons, and joints to promote tissue repair and accelerate healing.